Chronic disease and mental health and addictions conditions are prevalent in Algoma.

 We are currently working on staffing a team to lead in the development of one or more interventions related to the key elements listed above to support better management and integrated care for those with complex chronic disease.

 Project: Community Wellness Bus

 The Community Wellness Bus represents a new way for AOHT partners to come together to address unmet needs in the downtown core.
 An evidence-based model of outreach services, this project is grounded in an approach of primary health care that looks at physical, mental and social well-being.
 Due to the large homeless and underhoused population who suffer disproportionately from the burden of mental health and addictions, a major area of focus will be providing basic levels of care and interventions from a primary care nursing, addictions, and peer support perspective.
 There will also be a heavy focus on engaging patients in further services based on their needs.
 This will support patients in receiving the appropriate level of care at the right time, thus reducing unnecessary emergency department visits and escalation in acuity of needs due to inaccessibility.

-Targeted for a Spring 2021 launch in Sault Ste.
-Marie, the Community Wellness Bus officially launched in April 2021.
+The Community Wellness Bus officially launched in April 2021.
 It provides a safe and welcoming presence – particularly in the downtown core where residents struggle to access services and overcome barriers to care.
 We expect program growth through an increased scope of care, integration of community partners, and increased hours and availability.
 This project has been designed as a proactive outreach model on wheels to increase continuity of care for those experiencing access issues.

 Algoma Public Health (2018)